TeamLapen/Werewolves/docs/wiki/troubleshooting.md

 ### Epic Fight Mod - Play Werewolf Model is not shown
 Epic Fight Mod cancels any rendering of something else than the original player model

+### java.lang.IncompatibleClassChangeError:
+`java.lang.IncompatibleClassChangeError: class de.teamlapen.werewolves.client.model.geom.InvisibleModelPart`
+this error is not caused by Werewolves.
+It is a bug in Forge this is shown as error instead of the original error.
+To see the correct error search for the `IncompatibleClassChangeError` in the debug.log file and take a look above.

 ## Crash-report - If your game crashes we do NEED a crash-report
 If the issue is not know we can not help you when we do not know that happened.
 We __NEED__ the crash-report to determine what crashed.
 If you do not provide one we __WILL__ ask for it.